top of page

 I was out before Halloween.

-I didn't know he was ill at that time or why he had such a strong resolve with me.
+didn't know he was ill at that time or why he had such a strong resolve with me.
 He was fantastic.

 Patrick passed away that very December.

 I was one of his last patients.
-He was 39 years old.

 He is still kicking my ass with every word and moment he spent with me.